Madbrad200/AsterieBot-/README.md

 The only data stored in the bot is 1) Name/id of the servers that the bot is in 2) the bot's prefix in a server 3) user bot settings, such as your tarot embed setting, along with discord ID's associated with these settings.
 Servers are removed from the database once the bot leaves the server.
 None of this is ever shared with anybody other than the sole bot owner (who can be contacted via the support server https://discord.gg/hq8VPdjFPb).

+#Terms of Service

+1) Don't use the bot to violate Discords ToS or Community Guidelines.
+2) Your access to the bot may be removed at any point.
+Likewise, features may be added, removed, changed at the whim of the creator.